ImplFerris/pico-pico/src/ultrasonic/how-it-works.md

 As you can see in the diagram, we connect the Trig and Echo pins to the GPIO pins of the microcontroller (we also connect VCC and GND but left them out to keep the illustration simple).
 We send ultrasonic waves by setting the Trig pin HIGH for 10 microseconds and then setting it back to LOW.
 This triggers the module to send 8 consecutive ultrasonic waves at a frequency of 40 kHz.
 It is recommended to have a minimum gap of 50ms between each trigger.

 When the sensor's waves hit an object, they bounce back to the module.
-As you can see in the diagram, the Echo pin changes the input sent to the microcontroller, with the length of time the signal stays HIGH (pulse width) corresponding to the distance.
+As you can see in the diagram, the Echo pin changes the signal sent to the microcontroller, with the length of time the signal stays HIGH (pulse width) corresponding to the distance.
 In the microcontroller, we measure how long the Echo pin stays HIGH; Then, we can use this time duration to calculate the distance to the object.

 **Pulse width and the distance:**

 The pulse width (amount of time it stays high) produced by the Echo pin will range from about 150µs to 25,000µs(25ms); this is only if it hits an object.
 If there is no object, it will produce a pulse width of around 38ms.